Cray-HPE/docs-csm/operations/package_repository_management/Repair_Yum_Repository_Metadata.md

 11. View the log file on the system.

-    Even though the Nexus logs contains messages pertaining to tasks, it can be difficult to track messages for a specific task, especially since rebuilding Yum metadata takes a long time.
+    Even though the Nexus logs contains messages pertaining to tasks, it can be difficult to track messages for a specific task, especially because rebuilding Yum metadata takes a long time.

     1. Retrieve the Nexus pod name.